qzq92/LLM_Provider_Cloud_API_StatusDashboard/README.md

 **[llm-api-cloud-provider-status.streamlit.app](https://llm-api-cloud-provider-status.streamlit.app)**

-The dashboard automatically refreshes every 60 seconds with real-time status updates.
+The dashboard automatically refreshes every 5 minute with real-time status updates.

 *packages.txt* contains necessary apt package for streamlit server to install the deprecated python packages in order for the app to work.